Nuclear Stress Test: What is it?

 - A radiologist or cardiologist reads the images and creates a report detailing any abnormalities.

-Nuclear stress test imaging can be performed by many different types of gamma cameras.
+Many different types of gamma cameras can perform nuclear stress test imaging.
 The cameras come in all shapes and sizes and have different benefits in terms of image quality, image acquisition time, and patient comfort.
 The most common gamma (SPECT) cameras will be similar to the following:

 - Short Axis (top to bottom)